dsccommunity/DscResource.AnalyzerRules/CONTRIBUTING.md

 Helper functions that are only used by one resource so preferably be put in the same script file as the resource.
-Helper function that can used by more than one resource can preferably be placed in the resource module file [DscResource.Common](/Modules/DscResource.Common/DscResource.Common.psm1).
+Helper function that can used by more than one resource can preferably be placed in the resource module file [DscResource.Common](https://github.com/dsccommunity/DscResource.Common/).

 ### Localization

 Please see the localization section in the [style guideline](https://dsccommunity.org/styleguidelines/localization/).
-The helper functions is found in the module [DscResource.LocalizationHelper](/Modules/DscResource.LocalizationHelper/DscResource.LocalizationHelper.psm1).

 ### Unit tests